LaserFlash/steam-chat-skin/README.md

 # Steam Friends Skin

-Can be played with and customised at <steamchatskinning.tk>
+Can be played with and customised at <https://steamchatskinning.tk>

 ## Installation